Are you ready to learn more about user experience (UX) design, but don’t want to dive into paying for a formal degree or bootcamp yet?

 Our Best 11 Free UX Design Courses

 CareerFoundry provides a range of certificate programs with a job guarantee that you can pay for.
-However, this brief course is free!
+However, this course is free!
 It offers an introduction to user experience design so that you can find out if UX Design is the right career path for you.
 This course is self-paced and takes about 90 minutes over the course of a week.

 This free course includes an intro to UX and changing your career, as well as hands-on UX exercises.
 It’s made up of six daily lessons that take around 15 minutes each, covering topics such as:

 - Career paths in UX